MaSe69/dssb/index.md

 permalink: /index
 ---
 <br>
-I am passionate about dataframes.
+Dataframes are a cornerstone of data science.
 <br>
-**Beautiful dataframes** provide their technical means and contain domain knowledge shaped to perfection.
+**Beautiful dataframes** provide not only the technical means of dataframes, but also contain domain knowledge shaped to perfection.

 ## Mastering Dataframes

-You can find the official documentations for Python and Julia, respectively, here
+You can find the official documentations for Python and Julia programming language, respectively, here
 - [Python - Pandas (Dataframes)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)
 - [Julia - Package on Dataframes](https://dataframes.juliadata.org/stable/)